#1 in Sleep Product Research

 Unbiased Comparison, Analysis Based on 18,400 Owner Experiences

-Off gassing (or out gassing) in our research refers to a chemical-like odor that a mattress may give off when it is new due to its chemical composition and packaging.
+Off gassing (or out gassing) in our research refers to an odor that a mattress may give off when it is new due to its chemical composition and packaging.

 The odor results from the breakdown of volatile organic compounds (VOCs) which are common in household products.
 The science of VOCs is complex and is beyond the scope of our mattress research.
 Our research focuses instead on analyzing mattress owner reports of off gassing.

 The chart below shows how the different mattress types compare on this issue

 based on consumer experiences.
 Keep in mind that this represents